Episode #44: Servo Motor Speed & Torque Curves Explained

 The Motion Control Show

 Now that we've talked about different types of electric motors, we're going to dive deeper into servo motors specifically and how to understand their speed/torque curves.
-Over the next few episodes, we’re going to go into this in depth, and we're going to be talking about specific performance problems that people may have that helps to understand how they operate.
+Over the next few episodes, were going to go into this in depth, and we're going to be talking about specific performance problems that people may have that helps to understand how they operate.
 I'm Corey Foster at Valin Corporation.
 I hope this helps.
 Reach out to us to this email address and website here if you want some help and want to talk about an application.

 First, the performance questions that we eventually are going to answer are: